Click to view briefing as a PDF

 - The UK government now has the opportunity to make a new decision on whether to approve or reject Rosebank – the UK’s largest undeveloped oil field.

 - Rosebank is majority owned by Adura - a new 50/50 joint venture between Shell and Equinor and now the biggest oil and gas producer in the UK.
 The oil companies have reapplied for drilling permission for Rosebank.
-This follows the field’s initial approval by the previous UK government being ruled unlawful for failing to take into account the full impact that burning Rosebank’s reserves will have on the climate.
+This follows the field’s initial approval by the previous UK government being ruled unlawful for failing to take into account the full impact that burning Rosebank’s oil and gas will have on the climate.

 - The assessment of Rosebank’s full climate harm is now required alongside existing appraisals of its economic impact and compatibility with UK energy policy, which includes the UK Government’s new objective “to take a globally standard-setting, 1.5°C and climate science-aligned approach to future oil and gas production”.

-- With the UK Government now assessing new projects on their compatibility with climate goals, Rosebank is a major climate test..
+- With the UK Government now assessing new projects on their compatibility with climate goals, Rosebank is a major climate test.

 Rosebank is a red line for the UK and Scotland’s climate commitments